 The easiest way to get started is to allow existing moss to spread and cover a larger area.
 Simply keep it free from debris and keep other plants out of its way.

-Another way to propagate moss is the blender method.
-Blend your moss with water or beer, and a thickener like yogurt, clay or black soil or water retaining crystals.
-Pour onto the soil where you want it to grow.
+One more way to propagate your moss is the blender method.
+Blend your moss with water or beer, and a thickener like yogurt, soil, or water retaining crystals and pour it onto the soil where you want it to grow.

 Upcoming Webinars & Appearances